Right on Schedule: How Long Should a Home Improvement Project Take?Published on Thursday December 21, 2017

 When it comes to tackling a home improvement project, knowing what to expect is often half the battle.
 Working with the experienced technicians at Long Home Products can go a long way towards helping bring your home improvement projects in on time and under budget.

 Whether it’s a new roof, windows, siding or doors, we’re the go-to replacement and installation experts for all your home improvement needs.
-Contact Long Home Products at 844-602-LONG or request an estimate online.
+Contact Long Home Products to request an estimate online.
 We build trust and peace of mind into every Long product.

 Interested in Long Home Products?